audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Mac OS X and Linux only: Labels do not accept certain legal characters.

+ * Linux only: When importing larger WAV files with Import/Export Preferences set to "read directly", exporting to the same file by overwriting may result in a visually/audibly corrupted file.

  * Linux only: Audacity does not build if EXPERIMENTAL_SCOREALIGN is defined